 Proven Hibiclens protection

-As simple and easy to use as any liquid soap,2 Hibiclens has been proven to be effective.2 In addition to binding to the skin and leaving a layer of protection (without any sticky residue), Hibiclens is:
+As simple and easy to use as any liquid soap,2 Hibiclens has been proven to reduce germs that live on the skin.2 In addition to binding to the skin and leaving a layer of protection (without any sticky residue), Hibiclens is:

 - Fast-acting – begins killing germs on contact3